shaneliuyx/ssm/README.md

 Steps to set up:

 1. Define the AWS Region.
 2. Before utilizing the "SSH Port FWD" feature, execute the "Set Port FWD Vars"
 3. Prior to using the "SSH Socks PXY" function, initiate the "Set Socks PXY Vars"
+4. You need to set remote host via "Set Port FWD Vars"  before using ssm related function.

 The script will find an avaialble local port automatically.